millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 Task 2
 ------

 Create a function ``flatten_data(X)`` which takes in a pandas dataframe with a column ``data`` and returns a numpy array of the flattened data.
+The returned array should have shape [n, 784] where n is the number of images and 784 = 28x28 pixels.

 Train vs Test
 -------------

 With supervised learning, we will always have a dataset with known labels.
-When we train a model, we want to know how well it performs.
+When we train a model on a dataset, we want to know how well it performs on new, unseen data.
 If we were to train the model on all the data, and then test it on the same data, we would not know how well it performs because it was trained on that data.
 It's like testing students on the practice test that we gave them all the answers for.
 This is why we split our data into train and test sets.